 DIN 51350/6 Testing of Shear Stability of Lubricating Oils Containing Polymers

 CEC L-45-A-99 Viscosity Shear Stability of Transmission Lubricants (Taper Roller Bearing Rig)

 TE 82 with TE 82/TW Thrust Washer Test Assembly

 ASTM D3702 Standard Test Method for Wear Rate of Materials in Self-Lubricated Rubbing Contact Using a Thrust Washer Testing Machine

-The TE 82 has dead weight loading, vector controlled motor speed with encoder feedback, SUPERSLIM Serial Link Interface Module and COMPEND 2000 Window compatible control and data acquisition software.
+The TE 82 has dead weight loading and vector speed controlled motor with encoder feedback.
 The machine is floor-standing.

 The test spindle projects downwards and runs in a housing with precision greased for life bearings.
 The drive motor is connected to a pulley on the test spindle by means of a timing belt and torque limiter pulley.

 The clamping ring is designed to hold the test balls at the defined contact angle for 4-ball testing.
 The thread of the clamping nut is designed to provide the correct clamping torque for 4-ball EP testing.
 The upper ball is placed in a split taper collet, which is a push fit into the spindle taper.
 The test assembly is also designed to locate on the TE 82/SCOPE Microscope Assembly to allow post-test measurement of wear scars.